 Students who change their major to Nutrition are assigned an advisor from the Nutrition Department.
-If you are uncertain as to whom your advisor is - you can look up your advisor's name online at: "MyBenU", accessible here in the "Student Login" https://mybenu.ben.edu
+If you are uncertain as to whom your advisor is - you can look up your advisor's name online at: "MyBenU", accessible through your own individual "Student Login" page.